zenithexpo/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hello World, My name is Diksha Verma, currently in the final year of BTech Computer Science and aspire to be a software developer.
-I really enjoy programming and learning new skills.
-I have experience working for startups on machine learning projects.
-I'm interested in gaining experience in developer roles of any kind.
+Hello World, I'm Diksha Verma, final year BTech undergraduate in Computer Science & Technology.
+I'm a budding competitive programmer and aspire to be a Software Developer.
+I  enjoy building applications and learning new skills.
+Also, I have experience working for startups on machine learning and computer vision projects.
-I also do competitive programming, which helps me improve my problem-solving skill.
-Also, I spend most of my free time working on coding projects, find in my portfolio below.